auzhangLABS/c4_deployment3/README.md

 The main issue I encountered was with the pip package command.
 When I signed into Jenkins user and tried to run the pip command it would give me an error.
 I diagnose this problem by noticing that python and python3 are two different versions.
 Once, I was able to figure that out I ran `sudo apt install python3-pip` instead of `sudo apt install python-pip`

 ## Optimization:
-I would consider creating an ash script that automates the installation of Jenkins on your instance for optimization
+I would consider creating an bash script that automates the installation of Jenkins on your instance for optimization